biofuture/Ublastx_stageone/README.md

 This tools only provide the required scripts for ARGs-OAP pipeline (Bioinformatics (2016) doi: 10.1093/bioinformatics/btw136).

-This pipeline is only allowed to be used for non-commercial and academic purpose.
+This pipeline is distributed in the hope to achieve the aim of management of antibiotic resistant genes in envrionment, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.This pipeline is only allowed to be used for non-commercial and academic purpose.

 The copyrights of the following tools/databases which could be used in this pipeline belong to their original developers.
 The user of this pipeline should follow the guideline and regulations of these tools/database which could be found at the websites of their developers.